magomimmo/modern-cljs/doc/tutorial-18.md

 ```

 Unfortunately, both the above commands show a double CLJS unit testing
 code generation which, in turn, are compiled two times!
-The iteraction
+The interaction
 between the `cljsbuild` and the `cljx` hooks seems to have a bug to be
 fixed.